 08. A Color Story

 SKRWT has definitely come in handy for me on multiple occasions.
-The whole idea behind SKRWT is that it lets you adjust the angles of a photo to straighten it.
+SKRWT allows you to adjust the angles of a photo in order to straighten it.
 Mobile photography is anything but perfect.
-You often have to take a photo from a weird angle which distorts the subject.
-SKRWT undoes that.
-It helps a photo of a building taken from the ground looking up look straight on.
-The application comes with all purpose lens correction.
+You often have to take a photo from a weird angle that distorts the subject.
+SKRWT reverses that distortion.

+For instance, it makes a photo of a building taken from the ground look straight on.
+The application comes with all-purpose lens correction.
 It’s a fantastic feature to have at your fingertips.

 14. Artifact Uprising

 What apps do you like to use to make mobile photography edits?
-Do you prefer to do some creative and crazy things to your photos?
+Do you prefer to do creative and crazy things to your photos?
 Or, do you just edit the lighting to make sure the shot you took is just perfect?